mward7/NIEM.github.io/training/iepd-developer/assemble-and-document/index.md

 ---
 title: Assemble and Document
 icon: fa-envelope-o
-description: Assemble and Document is the next phase in IEPD development after the Build and Validate phase.
+description: During the [assemble and document](/reference/iepd/lifecycle/assemble-and-document/ "Reference - Assemble and Document") phase you prepare and package all related files for the IEPD.
 ---

 {{ page.description}}